Kian1369/portfolio/README.md

-# Autobiography and Selected Projects in Data Science, Machine Learning, and NLP
+# Selected Projects in Data Science, Machine Learning, and NLP

-## Education
----
-B.S. in Computer Science | The University of Washington at Seattle

-A.A. in Computer Science | The North Seattle College

 ## Projects
 ---